AbduzZami/Brats2020-Segmentation-using-3DUnet/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the GPL 3.0 License.
+Distributed under the Apache License 2.0 License.
 See `LICENSE` for more information.